Childproofing the Car: Is Your Car a Safe Environment for Kids?

 b.
 It’s important for parents to buy a child restraint that is easy for them to install so consistent, correct installation is achieved.

 The death rate of children left in hot in vehicles has increased since cars seats were moved to the back seat in the early 1990’s.
-It can happen to the best of parents so practice prevention with these tips:
+It can happen to the best of parents so practice prevention employing ALL or several of these tips:

 a.
 Place your purse or cell phone on floor under the seat in front of the child’s car seat as a reminder.

 b.
-Have your daycare provider call you within 30 minutes after your child has not been dropped off.
+Ask daycare provider to call you within 30 minutes after your child has not been dropped off.

 c.
 Attach a toy the child’s car seat.
-After putting child in car seat attach toy to self as a reminder.
+After putting child in car seat attach toy to yourself as a reminder.

 Many new cars have automatic-start/unlock/open remote key fobs.
-These key should be out of reach and hidden from children as a child should NEVER enter a car unsupervised.
+These keys should be out of reach and hidden from children as a child should NEVER enter a car unsupervised.
 Sometimes they get in and can’t get out.
 I know, “babies like to play with mom’s keys,” but it’s unsafe and also filthy dirty!